-♦ Build a Query with our SMILEY\COMPANY table and the LOAD\DATE\CHECK table.
+Build a Query with the SMILEY\COMPANY table and the LOAD\DATE\CHECK table.

-The Joinless Join is based upon the LOAD\DATE\CHECK table indirectly relating to our SMILEY\COMPANY table because it contains the valid Load Date that should be found in the Load\Date column in the SMILEY\COMPANY table.
+The Joinless Join is based upon the LOAD\DATE\CHECK table which indirectly relates to the SMILEY\COMPANY table because it contains the valid Load Date that should be found in the Load\Date column in the SMILEY\COMPANY table.

-The Joinless Join automatically creates a Cartesian Product which places the 1 row and 1 column of the LOAD\DATE\CHECK table to the right of each of the 20 rows and 4 columns in our SMILEY\COMPANY table.
+The Joinless Join automatically creates a Cartesian Product which places the 1 row and 1 column of the LOAD\DATE\CHECK table to the right of each of the 20 rows and 4 columns in the SMILEY\COMPANY table.

-♦ Validate a Date\Validation Computed Column using the Load\Date column from our SMILEY\COMPANY table and the Load\Date\Check column from the Cartesian Product results.
+❖ Validate a Date\Validation Computed Column using the Load\Date column from the SMILEY\COMPANY table and the Load\Date\Check column from the Cartesian Product results.

-♦ Here is the final result of our SMILEY\COMPANY table with the Special\Number\Percent column to the right of each of the 20 rows and 4 columns.
+Here is the final result of the SMILEY\COMPANY table with the Special\Number\Percent column to the right of each of the 20 rows and 4 columns.